Docs

 If there were any errors or warnings related to the run (e.g. input validation) the overview page will show them.

-Each model defines their own metrics.
+Each model defines its own metrics.
 These are metrics that reflect the problem domain.
 Metrics give an indication of the quality of the provided solution.

 Run properties